Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Lake Arrowhead under the clear blue sky

-Lake Arrowhead takes the cake as the most luxurious mountain town in Southern California.
-You can find upscale shops in the Lake Arrowhead Village as well as elegant eateries.
+Lake Arrowhead is the most luxurious mountain town in SoCal.
+You’ll find upscale shops in Lake Arrowhead Village as well as elegant eateries.

 Mount Shasta